flybywiresim/docs/docs/fbw-a32nx/settings.md

 Please turn off all MSFS Assistance and AI functions while using the A32NX as they interfere with the A32NX custom systems!

 !!! danger "Displayed Warning in Simulator"
-    We now display a warning withint the simulator when the A32NX detects these systems are turned on.
+    We now display a warning within the simulator when the A32NX detects these systems are turned on.
 This warning will **persist** until the features are turned off for compatibility.

     ![AI Settings Alert](assets/settings/a32nx-ai-alert.png)